akuklev/akuklev/what-are-dependent-types.md

 Precise signatures made possible by dependent types are highly desirable for APIs and settled libraries, but the scope of dependent types goes far beyond that: they enable a multitude of very advanced programming techniques including exact real arithmetics.

-We hope, we managed to provide a short introduction to dependent types and demonstrate their tremendous usefulness and the challenges associated with them.
+We hope we managed to provide a short introduction to dependent types and demonstrate their tremendous usefulness and the challenges associated with them.